Our top priority is the health and safety of our families, friends, and neighbors!

-THE BUILDING IS OPEN TO THE PUBLIC – The church building is OPEN to the PUBLIC during PHASE 1 (RED) and afterward, except upon order of the Shawnee County Community Health Officer.
-Therefore, the Sanctuary will be OPEN for all religious services and the building will be OPEN to classes, meetings, public gatherings, community groups using the building, and community assistance programs as long as all health restrictions and guidelines at the time.
-Every person on church property must comply with the Governor of State of Kansas executive orders, Shawnee County public health orders, hygiene guidelines, federal, state and local government regulations, and the decision of the Church Council and Congregation.
+THE BUILDING IS OPEN TO THE PUBLIC – The church building is OPEN to the PUBLIC during PHASE 2 (ORANGE) and afterward, except upon order of the Shawnee County Community Health Officer.
+The Sanctuary will remain OPEN for all religious services and the building will be OPEN to classes, meetings, public gatherings, community groups using the building, and community assistance programs.
+Every member and guest on church property must comply with the Governor of State of Kansas executive orders, Shawnee County public health orders, hygiene guidelines, federal, state, and local government regulations, as well as the decision of the Church Council and Congregation.

-RELIGIOUS SERVICES – On Sunday, May 10, the Sanctuary was OPEN for public worship and will remain open until further notice.
+RELIGIOUS SERVICES – The Sanctuary has remained OPEN for public worship and will remain open until further notice.
 All worship services will continue to be broadcast LIVE on Facebook and YouTube.
 Religious Services (including funerals and weddings held in the Sanctuary) are not restricted to the State or county governments’ mass gathering limits; however, participants must comply with all public health orders, regulations, restrictions, and best practices issued by the Shawnee County Health Department, including the mandatory order to wear masks in public.